AuthorizeNet/sdk-ruby/README.md

 * An Authorize.Net account (see _Registration & Configuration_ section below)

 ### Migrating from older versions
  Since August 2018, the Authorize.Net API has been reorganized to be more merchant focused.
-AuthorizeNetAIM, AuthorizeNetARB, AuthorizeNetCIM, Reporting and AuthorizeNetSIM classes have all been deprecated in favor of `sdk-ruby/lib/authorize_net/api` .
+AuthorizeNetAIM, AuthorizeNetARB, AuthorizeNetCIM, Reporting and AuthorizeNetSIM classes have all been deprecated in favor of AuthorizeNet::API.
 To see the full list of mapping of new features corresponding to the deprecated features, you can see [MIGRATING.md](MIGRATING.md).

 ### Contribution
   - If you need information or clarification about any Authorize.Net features, please create an issue for it.
 Also you can search in the [Authorize.Net developer community](https://community.developer.authorize.net/).